Mammography: What You Need to Know

 If you’re worried about how the procedure feels, you should know that most women do not find it painful.
 Some women may find the pressure on the breast uncomfortable, but it usually lasts for only a few seconds.

-The FDA’s regulations already require that facilities provide patients a summary, in easy-to-understand language, of their mammography results within 30 days after the mammogram, and that they make reasonable attempts to communicate the results as soon as possible if indications of potential cancer are found.
+The FDA’s regulations already require that facilities provide patients an easy-to-understand summary of their mammography results within 30 days after the mammogram, and that they make reasonable attempts to communicate the results as soon as possible if indications of potential cancer are found.

-In the proposed rule, the FDA is proposing to require that facilities also provide you with information about whether your breast tissue is dense or not dense.
+The FDA has amended the regulations to require that facilities also provide you with information about whether your breast tissue is dense or not dense.
 Dense breasts have a higher proportion of fibroglandular tissue compared to fatty tissue.
 This is important, because dense breast tissue can make cancers more difficult to find using a mammogram; and it is also now known to be an independent risk factor for developing breast cancer.

-In addition, the FDA is proposing to require that facilities advise you to talk to your health care provider about breast density, risks for breast cancer, and your individual situation.
+In addition, the FDA is requiring that facilities advise you to talk to your health care provider about breast density, risks for breast cancer, and your individual situation.
 The idea is to provide information you can discuss with your provider to make better informed decisions, including if you need to consider any next steps.

 If you do not receive your mammography summary report, call the provider who sent you for the mammogram to get your results, and contact the facility where you had the mammogram performed to get the report resent to you.